Education Consultant & Co-Founder

 Therapeutic Drama Instructor, I Can Pretend!
 Education Director

-Loc teaches in our popular therapeutic drama program, I Can Pretend! on Sundays.
+Loc directs our popular therapeutic drama program, I Can Pretend! in the schools and other sites.
 I Can Pretend! has a long-standing tradition in Winnipeg of providing affordable, recreational programming to children and teens with autism, building on self-esteem, team skills and social skills through teacher-led imaginative play (younger students) and working with social scripts (older students).
 I Can Pretend! has graduated hundreds of students over the years and is a first-stop program for families struggling to find affordable recreational programming for their children and teens with autism.
-Loc has extensive experience as a theatre instructor and is the current Education Director at Prairie Theatre Exchange (PTE).
-He is formally trained in physical theatre technique, mask, clown, film and forum theatre.
+Loc has extensive experience as a theatre instructor and is formally trained in physical theatre technique, mask, clown, film and forum theatre.
 Loc has worked with students of all ages and walks of life.
-He has facilitated workshops and camps for several of Winnipeg's leading arts organizations and programs including MTYP, PTE, Artists in the Schools, Aboriginal Arts Training Program, Green kids, and Monica's Danz Gym.
+He has facilitated workshops and camps for several of Winnipeg's leading arts organizations and programs including MTYP, PTE, Artists in the Schools, Aboriginal Arts Training Program, Green kids, Monica's Danz Gym and here at ALC!

 Music Therapist, Owner Prelude Music